 A problem-oriented approach to policing has been selectively utilized in SPD, but it is not used as a department-wide strategy.
 In 2010, the Safer Union Project arose from the work of a Drug Market Initiative operation (see below).
 A coalition of community organizations, neighborhood groups, and various city departments came together to discuss and lay out a plan of action.
 Through their efforts, over a span of time, this intersection was transformed into a viable center of social and retail activity.
 These efforts were detailed by the Seattle Office of City Auditor in a 2011 report entitled “Addressing Crime and Disorder in Seattle ‘Hot Spots’: What Works?” (see pp. 21-22).

-A problem-oriented approach to juvenile crime hot spots in the West Precinct is currently underway and will be evaluated by George Mason University.
+A problem-oriented approach to juvenile crime hot spots in the West Precinct from 2013-2014 was evaluated by George Mason University under a grant from the Office of Community Oriented Policing Services.
 This innovative initiative is one of the first to combine problem-oriented policing and hot spots policing in an effort to focus on street blocks where juvenile crime is especially prevalent.
+Although the police achieved several successes, there was no overall effect on crime in the hot spots.
+However, the project revealed key lessons for police leaders and jurisdictions seeking to implement community policing, including the importance of organizational support and training for community policing efforts.

 Focused deterrence strategies (focus on high-rate offenders)